-On February 15, 2017, we entered into a letter agreement with the institutional investors (the "Investors") that hold the majority of our outstanding warrants, to incent the cash exercise of these warrants on or before March 31, 2017 (the "Exercise Period").
-In exchange for any such exercise, we agreed to provide the Investors a replacement warrant (the "Replacement Warrants") to purchase the same number of shares of common stock as were issued upon exercise of the exercised warrants, with an exercise price equal to the consolidated closing bid price of our common stock on the date of issuance.
-The agreement also (i) amends the definition of "Beneficial Ownership Limitation" in the existing warrants to mean, solely for purposes of any exercises of warrants that occur during the Exercise Period, "9.99%" and (ii) amends the Initial Exercise Date of the existing warrants issued on November 3, 2016 and January 11, 2017 so that such warrants are exercisable on or after the receipt of stockholder approval.
-Since such stockholder approval was received on January 9, 2017, such warrants were immediately exercisable as of the date of the agreement.
-The Replacement Warrants are in the same form as the exercised warrants except the exercise price will not be subject to reduction for subsequent equity issuances and (ii) the Replacement Warrants will not allow the Investor to demand that we purchase the Replacement Warrants in the event of a fundamental transaction involving the Company.
-Concurrent with the signing of the agreement, the Investors exercised warrants to purchase 104,419 shares of common stock for cash proceeds of approximately \$564,000, and we issued such Investors Replacement Warrants to purchase 104,419 shares of common stock at an exercise price of \$4.99 per share.
-From March 10, 2017 to March 28, 2017, the Investors exercised warrants to purchase 609,715 shares of common stock for cash proceeds of approximately \$1,160,635.28, and we issued such Investors Replacement Warrants to purchase 609,715 shares of common stock with exercise prices equal to the closing consolidated bid price of our common stock available on the date of issuance (ranging from \$1.73 to \$3.77 per share).
-The Company entered into the letter agreement with the Investors to incent the exercise of the warrants in order to receive the cash proceeds from the exercise of the warrants and because the exercise of the warrants would allow the Company to remove the warrant liability from its balance sheet and avoid future fair value adjustments and associated volatility in its financial statements.
-As of March 28, 2017, we had 153,852 warrants (not including the Replacement Warrants described above) held by the Investors remaining outstanding with an exercise price of \$1.73.
+On February 15, 2017, we entered into a letter agreement with the institutional investors (the "Investors") that hold the majority of our outstanding warrants (such warrants held by the Investors, the "Original Warrants"), to incent the cash exercise of these Original Warrants on or before March 31, 2017 (the "Exercise Period").
+In exchange for any such exercise, we agreed to provide the Investors a replacement warrant (the "Replacement Warrants") to purchase the same number of shares of common stock as were issued upon exercise of the Original Warrants, with an exercise price equal to the consolidated closing bid price of our common stock on the date of issuance.
+The agreement also (i) amends the definition of "Beneficial Ownership Limitation" in the Original Warrants to mean, solely for purposes of any exercises of Original Warrants that occur during the Exercise Period, "9.99%" and (ii) amends the Initial Exercise Date of the Original Warrants issued on November 3, 2016 and January 11, 2017 so that such Original Warrants are exercisable on or after the receipt of stockholder approval.
+Since such stockholder approval was received on January 9, 2017, such Original Warrants were immediately exercisable as of the date of the agreement.
+The Replacement Warrants are in the same form as the Original Warrants except the exercise price will not be subject to reduction for subsequent equity issuances and (ii) the Replacement Warrants will not allow the Investor to demand that we purchase the Replacement Warrants in the event of a fundamental transaction involving the Company.
+Concurrent with the signing of the agreement, the Investors exercised Original Warrants to purchase 104,419 shares of common stock for cash proceeds of approximately \$564.000, and we issued such Investors Replacement Warrants to purchase 104,419 shares of common stock at an exercise price of \$4.99 per share.
+From March 10, 2017 to March 28, 2017, the Investors exercised Original Warrants to purchase 763,498 shares of common stock for cash proceeds of approximately \$1.4 million, and we issued such Investors Replacement Warrants to purchase 763,498 shares of common stock with exercise prices equal to the closing consolidated bid price of our common stock available on the date of issuance (ranging from \$1.73 to \$3.77 per share).
+The Company entered into the letter agreement with the Investors to incent the exercise of the Original Warrants in order to receive the cash proceeds from the exercise of the Original Warrants and because the exercise of the Original Warrants would allow the Company to remove the warrant liability from its balance sheet and avoid future fair value adjustments and associated volatility in its financial statements.
+As of March 28, 2017, we have no Original Warrants remaining outstanding and all Replacement Warrants under the letter agreement have been issued.